wdoyle42/lpo_prac/assignments/s2-07-assign/assignment7.md

 4. Create the outcome variable (math scores) as a function of SES, planning to go to college and GPA.
-Make this flexible such that the impact of GPA can vary.
+Make this flexible such that the impact of GPA can vary by SES.
 4. Repeatedly sample from the population data you generated above, then run two regressions for each sample, one which includes GPA and one which does not.
 Create a graphic that